troyhacks/MoonLight/docs/moonbase/module/editor.md

         * In the future we might look at redefining Coord3D where width is 12 bytes, height is 7 bytes and depth is 5 bytes allowing for max 4096 x 128 x 32 ...
     * Currently **pins** are by default driven by FastLED.show.
 FastLED needs all LEDs specifications be defined at compile time, e.g. LED type, color order, etc. Normally also the pin(s) need to be defined beforehand but all pins are predefined in the code to avoid this (at a cost of larger firmware).
 As we want to be able to define all LED specs in the UI instead of during compile, we need to see how / if this can be done.
     * 🆕 **Multiple layout nodes** can be defined which will execute one after the other
-    * In the future, instead of pins, also **IP addresses and universes** can be specified to support sending lights data to ArtNet devices - e.g. [Pknight ArtNet DMX 512](https://s.click.aliexpress.com/e/_ExQK8Dc) to control DMX lights or [ArtNet LED controller](https://s.click.aliexpress.com/e/_Ex9uaOk) to control LED strips or panels over local network.
-Currently this is handled by the [ArtNet Node](https://moonmodules.org/MoonLight/moonlight/nodes/#artnet/).
+    * In the future, instead of pins, also **IP addresses and universes** can be specified to support sending lights data to Art-Net devices - e.g. [Pknight Art-Net DMX 512](https://s.click.aliexpress.com/e/_ExQK8Dc) to control DMX lights or [Art-Net LED controller](https://s.click.aliexpress.com/e/_Ex9uaOk) to control LED strips or panels over local network.
+Currently this is handled by the [Art-Net Node](https://moonmodules.org/MoonLight/moonlight/nodes/#art-net/).
     * Alternatively Moonlight supports 2 other drivers: [Physical Driver](https://github.com/hpwit/I2SClocklessLedDriver) and [Virtual Driver](https://github.com/ewowi/I2SClocklessVirtualLedDriver).
 Firmware ending with PD or VD will have this enabled.
 Code has been included but not tested yet (tested in StarLight), this is planned for June/July.
         * The physical driver is an alternative to the FastLED driver and does not need LED specifications defined at compile time, all can be controlled via UI.
         * The virtual driver is another beast and with the help of shift registers allows for driving 48 panels of 256 LEDs each at 100 FPS!.